ryanm-plastic-recycling/MacMarket/README.md

    ```
 2. Set up a MySQL database and load `schema.sql`.

+3. Copy `.env.example` to `.env` and update the values.
+Set `DATABASE_URL` to point
+   at your MySQL instance, e.g. `mysql+mysqlconnector://user:pass@localhost:3306/macmarket`.

-3. Insert at least one user with a username, hashed password, and TOTP secret. `otp_enabled` is set to `FALSE` by default so OTP is optional until enabled by the user:
+4. Insert at least one user with a username, hashed password, and TOTP secret. `otp_enabled` is set to `FALSE` by default so OTP is optional until enabled by the user:
    ```sql
    INSERT INTO users (username, password_hash, email, totp_secret, otp_enabled)
    VALUES